The Homotopy Braces Formality Morphism

 \section{Twisted versions of the operads and operad maps}

 In the previous section we constructed maps of colored operads

-This gives us several maps and structures, eg., a $\Br_\infty$ map $\Tpoly\to \Dpoly$.
+This gives us several maps and structures, e.~g., a $\Br_\infty$ map $\Tpoly\to \Dpoly$.
 In deformation quantization, one usually is given a Poisson structure $\pi$, and then wants to twist the above morphisms and structures.
 For example, one wants to construct a $\Br_\infty$ map

-where the left hand side are the polyvector fields with differential the Schouten bracket with $\pi$ and some $\Br_\infty$-structure to be constructed, and $\Dpoly^\pi$ is the polydifferential Hochschild cochain complex of the quantum (star product) algebra.
+where the left hand side are the multivector fields with differential the Schouten bracket with $\pi$ and some $\Br_\infty$-structure to be constructed, and $\Dpoly^\pi$ is the multidifferential Hochschild cochain complex of the quantum (star product) algebra.
 In our situation it might not be clear a priori how to twist, in fact we will change (twist) some of the operads to do that.
 That is the goal of the present section.